anpham6/squared/README.md

 #### Example: vdom / chrome

-VDOM is a minimal framework with slightly better performance when you are only looking for a better HTMLElement and performing cached selector queries.
+VDOM is a minimal framework for those who require a universal HTMLElement and performing cached selector queries.
 The "lite" version is about half the bundle size and recommended for most browser applications.
-Chrome uses Express to provide a simple way for bundling assets that is adequate for most applications.
+Chrome framework offers the same features as VDOM but can also bundle assets using HTML and Express.
+It is adequate for most applications and gives you the ability to see your application first and to build it last.

 ```javascript
 <script src="/dist/squared.min.js"></script>